How might we…

 Through a series of interviews, we derived personas that provided deeper comprehension of user roles, including the bedside nurse, physician, and nurse manager.
 By examining their primary responsibilities, pain points, needs, motivations, and typical behaviors, we gained valuable understanding to inform opportunities and requirements.

-Jobs to be done framework
+Jobs to be Done framework

 Through meeting with medical professionals, we identified and broke down ‘jobs’ that need to be done, and identified opportunities for improvement.